ZinderAsh/python-biocy/docs/docs/KmerFinder.markdown

 ---
 layout: default
-title: Biocy - KmerFinder
+title: KIVS - KmerFinder
 permalink: /docs/KmerFinder/
 ---

 # class KmerFinder

-`from biocy import KmerFinder`
+`from kivs import KmerFinder`

 Used to analyze and retrieve various information about k-mers in a Graph.